seb-jones/harvest-script/README.md

 ## Licence

 > This code is Copyrighted in U.K., under The Unlicense, for a period of 28 years, and anybody caught usin' it without our permission, will be mighty good friends of ourn, cause we don't give a dern.
-Edit it. run it. hack it.
+Edit it.
+Use it.
+Hack it.
 Redistribute it.
 Yodel it.
 We wrote it, that's all we wanted to do.